 Large pendant lights or chandelier-style lights are probably best suited to larger kitchens, unless you've got high ceilings.
 So if space is at a premium, spotlights, artfully-placed downlights and even floor-level lights are your new best friends.

 If you do have a spacious kitchen, make the most of it!
-A striking pendant light suspended above your table and chairs creates an attractive focal point in the room.
+A striking pendant light suspended above your peninsular or island creates an attractive focal point in the room.

 Make your life easy